davidsneighbour/hugo-feeds/README.md

 <!--- CARD END --->

-# DNB GoHugo Component / Feeds
+# David's Neighbour GoHugo Component / Feeds

 This is a GoHugo theme component that implements various configurable feed formats.
 Currently implemented formats are RSS, Atom and JSONfeed.